“Educating girls doesn't just transform their life prospects -- it transforms the prospects of their families

 The combination of the young women’s intellect and drive, together with the support and skills they receive through the project, will allow the women to excel in Cambodia’s rapidly changing economy and beyond.

-Education First Cambodia began supporting 12 students in 2015, and currently supports 42 exceptional young women through its Women Scholars Program, including a blind student, who are pursuing their Bachelor’s Degree at the Royal University of Phnom Penh.
+Education First Cambodia began supporting 12 students in 2015, and currently supports 37 exceptional young women through its Women Scholars Program.
+All are pursuing their Bachelor’s Degree at a top university in Cambodia, including the Royal University of Phnom Penh, the Institute of Technology of Cambodia, the Royal University of Law & Economics, and the University of Health Sciences.

 Because the commitment and abilities of the students have already been demonstrated, little oversight of the students is needed.
 And because of Education First Cambodia’s partnerships with the universities, staff and administrative expenses are exceedingly low.
 As a result, virtually all contributions directly benefit the students, whose education costs less than 2% of what it would cost to support a university student in the U.S.

 Education First Cambodia needs your support so that it can support its current Women Scholars and expand its reach to empower additional deserving young women.
 Please help Education First Cambodia make this vision a reality!

 To sponsor a Woman Scholar, click here.